How Google AMP Has Changed SEO

 - AMP isn’t solely static.
 Though they are a stripped-down version of the technology used on the full web, you can still include dynamic content, video, audio, and social sharing buttons.
 As time goes on, we’ll see additional more complex page elements added.

 - Google Analytics supports Google AMP.
 Because of this, you can see how users are responding to the AMP versions of your pages.
 You can track page views, clicks on various parts of your landing pages, and social interactions.

 - AMP could hamper link building efforts.
 The URL of AMP pages is still rooted in Google.com, so if you get links to your AMP pages, you won’t get the same link juice and benefit you would than if someone linked to your regular page.
-Since link building plays a major role in good SEO, this is a problem for many websites.
+Since link building plays a significant role in ethical SEO, this is a problem for many websites.